arxanchain/wallet-sdk-py/README.md

 ## Usage

-**Note:** Before using the wallet-sdk-python in your operating system, you need to configure your installed py-common package, for more details please refer to [usage of py-common](https://github.com/arxanchain/py-common#usage)
+**Note:** Before using the wallet-sdk-python in your application, you need to configure your installed py-common package.
+For more details please refer to [the usage of py-common](https://github.com/arxanchain/py-common#usage)

 ### Run unit test